 St Patrick’s Day 2015 Parade, Dublin

 Let’s get to it.
 You came here for the pictures right.
 These photos were shot by me on the parade line as a guest of Tourism Ireland and Failte Ireland.
-While they are always very welcoming and provide complete travel expenses, that in no way shapes my opinion of Ireland as being one of my favorite places on earth, and my favorite place to have spend St Patrick’s Day 2015.
+While they are always very welcoming and provide complete travel expenses, that in no way shapes my opinion of Ireland as being one of my favourite places on earth, and my favourite place to have spend St Patrick’s Day 2015.